pfalcon/ScratchABit/README.md

 Installation
 ------------

-To use ScratchABit, you need Python3 installed and VT100 (minimum) or XTerm (recommended) terminal or terminal emulator (any Unix system should be compliant, like Linux/BSD/etc., see FAQ below for more).
+To use ScratchABit, you need [Python3](https://www.python.org/) installed (tested with Python 3.3 thru 3.7) and VT100 (minimum) or XTerm (recommended) terminal or terminal emulator (any Unix system should be compliant, like Linux/BSD/etc., see FAQ below for more).

 Clone the code using: